f-viktor/ghetto-scrcpy-iOS/README.md

 ```
 5. Mirror your screen to UxPlay
 6. Once that all works, edit the `device_ip`,`device_screen_height`,`device_screen_width` lines in the `scrgto.py` script to align with reality
-7. setup a venv for the script `python3 -m venv ghetto`
+7. setup a venv for the script `python3 -m venv ghetto` and `source ./ghetto/bin/activate`
 8. install `pip install python-libxdo`
 9. start this script `python3 scrgto.py`
 10. Click on the window with your mirrored screen